Loads of us are doing it now. But are we doing it well? Here are some great tips for working better from home

 It’s funny – I thought with the invention of the internet and teleconferencing, pretty much everyone would be working from home by now.
 But even those I know who work for other magazines (mainly big publishers) are still forced to go to the office, even though they could write from home just as easily.

-That being said, secure, full time jobs seem to have disappeared – they’re a concept that our parents may have been familiar with, but most working people today in North America are classified as being self-employed or freelancers, and numbers of those in the so-called ‘gig economy’ increased from 200,000 to a whopping 2.6 million between 2008 and 2018.
+That being said, secure, full time jobs seem to have disappeared – they’re a concept that our parents may have been familiar with, but most working people today in North America are classified as being self-employed or freelancers, and numbers of those in the so-called ‘gig economy’ increased from 200,000 to a whopping 2.6 million between 2008 and 2018, and that number has surely risen since then.

 Here are my best tips for working better from home.